-We recently sat down virtually with experienced liveaboard and cruiser Tom Hale for an episode of PropTalk Live (Tune in!
-Every Wednesday at 5 p.m. at facebook.com/proptalk) to discuss cruising the Intracoastal Water (ICW).
+We recently sat down virtually with experienced liveaboard and cruiser Tom Hale for an episode of PropTalk Live (check out the full video below!) to discuss cruising the Intracoastal Water (ICW).
 Tom had a wealth of information to share.
 He’s lived aboard his Helmsman 38 Trawler for 11 years and has transited the ICW 13 times in that boat (more times including deliveries).
-So, whether you joined us for the live broadcast or missed it, you’ll want to keep these tips close at hand if you’re considering cruising down the ICW any time soon.
+You'll want to keep these tips close at hand if you’re considering cruising down the ICW any time soon.

 Cruising the ICW